Breaking the chains of traditional work

 To solve problems efficiently, you need to live by honesty and curiosity.
 Not being honest means you limit your beliefs and performance.
 Not being curious means you lack the will to solve problems and you prefer to follow instructions.
 Instead, you should get the job done your way even when there is no clear way.
 By doing this, you demonstrate courage and fearlessness.
 If we can align with this and perform at a high level, we can decide when, where, and how we work.
 Demanding otherwise only stops our personal growth and performance.

-Freedom comes with responsibility and if we all work hard then we can play hard!
+Freedom comes with responsibility and if we all work hard and smart then we can play hard!